 Ringworm is a fungal infection that is highly infectious.
-The name comes from the shape of the infection which starts out as a ring few millimetres in size and grows to several centimetres.
+The name comes from the shape of the infection which starts out as a ring of a few millimeters in size and grows to several centimeters.
 It is a common infection and easy to treat.

-It can affect the skin of the baby on the body and the scalp.
-If the infection is found on the torso it is called tinea corporis.
-Ringworm infection on the scalp is known as tinea capitis.
-The infection can be passed on from pets, other people or even by playing in the soil.
+Ringworm can affect the skin of the baby on the body and the scalp.
+If the infection is found on the torso, it is called tinea corporis, whereas ringworm infection on the scalp is known as tinea capitis.
+The infection can be passed on from pets, other people, or even by playing in the soil.

-The fungal infection starts out as a red ring on the skin.
-It develops a raised edge.
-The raised ring initially has clear skin in the center, but as the ring develops scales the inner smooth skin also changes to a red colour.
-The crusty and raised rings can itch and the infection spreads to different areas on the body.
-It is a highly contagious skin condition.
+The fungal infection starts out as a red ring on the skin and eventually develops a raised edge.
+The raised ring initially has clear skin in the center; however, as the ring develops scales, the inner smooth skin also changes to a red color.
+The crusty and raised rings can itch and the infection spreads to different areas of the body.
+Taken together, ringworm is a highly contagious skin condition.

-Fungi named dermatophytes are responsible for the skin infection called ringworm.
-It can be transferred to babies from dogs, cats, guinea pigs and other common family pets.
-If a person has been infected by Ringworm infection their clothes, bed linen, towels and other contaminated items can help in transmitting the infection.
+The fungi named dermatophytes are responsible for the skin infection called ringworm.
+These fungi can be transferred to babies from dogs, cats, guinea pigs, and other common family pets.
+If a person has been infected by ringworm infection, their clothes, bed linen, towels, and other contaminated items can help in transmitting the infection.

-If the baby is allowed to dig around in mud, the ringworm fungi can be transmitted from the soil to the baby.
-If the ringworm infection develops on the scalp, in some cases the child will experience hair loss.
+If the baby is allowed to dig around in the mud, the ringworm fungi can be transmitted from the soil to the baby.
+Ringworm infection that develops on the scalp can sometimes cause the affected child to experience hair loss.

 If the antifungal cream does not heal the rashes even after a week, or if the scalp is affected, the doctor may recommend antifungal oral medication.
-Oral medication is recommended particularly if the baby is losing patches of hair due to the infection.
-Ensure that the treatment begins as soon as possible as the rash will not clear up on it s own.
+Oral medication is often recommended, particularly if the baby is losing patches of hair due to the infection.
+Ensure that the treatment begins as soon as possible, as the rash will not clear up on its own.

 To help the rash heal and prevent further infection, bathe the baby regularly.
-The skin folds should be dried to avoid retention of moisture.
-Dress her in loose fitting clothes made from natural fibres like cotton.
-Keep aby’s fingernails trimmed.
-This prevents scratching and spreading of infection to other parts of the body.
-Scratching may also cause scarring, and breaking the skin can result in a secondary infection of a bacterial nature.
+The skin folds should be dried to avoid retention of moisture and the baby's fingernails should be trimmed regularly.
+Trimming the nails regularly helps to prevent scratching and spreading of the infection to other parts of the body.
+Furthermore, scratching may cause scarring, and breaking the skin can result in a secondary infection of a bacterial nature.

-Since the child may be infectious even before the actual rash appears, ringworm is very contagious.
 Although it is easy to cure, prevention is always a better idea.
-Here are some precautions that will help prevent the transmission of the skin infection.
+Here are some precautions that will help prevent the transmission of this skin infection:

-- The fungal infection spreads faster in moisture laden areas.
-Ensure that her body is dried off properly to help prevent the fungal growth.
+- The fungal infection spreads faster in moisture-laden areas.
+Ensure that her body is dried off properly to help prevent fungal growth.